 M.S.
 Statistics Degree with Specialization in Computational Finance

 The M.S. in Statistics with Specialization in Computational Finance (MS CF) is a highly interdisciplinary program involving course offerings from different academic departments.
 The goal of the program is to equip students with the tools necessary to pursue a career in a quantitative financial field.
 The 2-year course work provides students with comprehensive and practical knowledge of the mathematical, statistical, and computational skills needed for the creation, implementation, and evaluation of the models and products used by the financial sector to manage risk and develop investment strategies.
-Internship, career fairs, and recruiting programs at Purdue provide students with great opportunities before and upon graduation.- Employment Perspectives
+Internship, career fairs, and recruiting programs at Purdue provide students with great opportunities before and upon graduation.

 - Course Work